Welcome to the Diamond Dove Home Page.

 Sometimes we have found that a pair that has been together for some time no longer cuddles at night nor shows any interest in mating and making a nest.
 The thought might be that they have somehow become incompatible.
 Recently we had such a pair and allowed them to fly loose for a few days to see what would happen.
 They established themselves in an open cage that housed two very old birds that spent their time on the cage floor.
 After a few days they were once again cuddling at night and soon after they took nest material from a nest in another open cage and build themselves a nest in the empty nest box in their new cage.
 Mating has taken place a few times and now the hen is in the nest.

 When such problems are encountered it would seem prudent to either move the existing cage to a new location or provide another cage.
-The cage these birds selected had somewhat better lighting, was slightly larger, and was lower down providing a view of the other birds that was not available in the old cage.
+The cage these birds selected had somewhat better lighting, was slightly larger, and was lower down providing a view of the other birds that was not available in their old cage.

 Mating for Life